 When was the last time you took a look at your UPS agreement?
 When is the last time you compared the agreement discount rates to an actual invoice charge?
-How can you get the cheapest UPS shipping rates?
+How can you approach a UPS shipper agreement negotiation with confidence?

 Most shippers find agreements too complex or structured in a way that is too confusing to understand.
 In contrast, most companies only view the discount incentives and do not consider any other aspects of pricing.